Meet the Children’s Advocacy Team

 Madison Emanuel, Advocate

-Madison Emanuel joined the CAC in 2023, beginning her journey as an intern and seamlessly transitioning into her current role as an Advocate.
+Madison joined the CAC in 2023, beginning her journey as an intern and seamlessly transitioning into her current role as an Advocate.
 She is currently pursuing a degree in Social Work at the University of Kentucky.
 Madison brings valuable experience in Trauma-Informed Care, prevention education, resource coordination, collaboration with multidisciplinary partners, social media marketing, and advocacy.
 Her passion for supporting others and commitment to making a positive impact are evident in all she does.

 Kendall Crawford, Advocate